rikonaka/translator-rs/README.md

 ### No automatic sentence break

-**Added no automatic sentence break**
+Added no automatic sentence break.
 If you do not want to break the sentence automatically, you can use the option.

 ```bash
 translator-rs --disable-auto-break